"Occult, Anti-Biblical Romance with a Corpse"

 Although very creative and frequently funny, TIM BURTON’S CORPSE BRIDE is too unsavory to recommend.
 Christian audiences should resist the movie’s fascination with unbiblical beliefs and the occult.

+TIM BURTON'S CORPSE BRIDE affirms misconceptions about religion that many children often learn from entertainment.
+Set in a stylized version of Victorian England, the action begins with Victor goes walking in the woods to practice his wedding vows.
+As he playfully slips his fiancée’s ring onto a tree branch and says “I do,” the ground begins to shake and the Corpse Bride emerges.
+Since death, she has been waiting in a netherworld for someone to marry her.
+Victor is plunged into a netherworld full of dancing skeletons and cheering corpses.
+He wants to go back to earth to marry his fiancée, but the Corpse Bride is afraid to let him out of her sight.
 Were it not for a bizarre worldview that excludes heaven and a godly purpose for life, CORPSE BRIDE might be a charming, clever animated comedy.
 For example, the movie sports a fascination with the occult while maintaining a childish, witty tone, which makes it dangerously inappropriate for children.
 Mature viewers, on the other hand, will notice its subversive nature and outlook that values earthly life over eternal life.
 Although very creative and frequently funny, CORPSE BRIDE is too unsavory to recommend.